 On April 15, 2002 the Victim Advocacy Program (VAP) was launched in the Major Crimes Unit of the Colorado Springs Police Department.
 VAP is a valuable component of the Investigations Division of the Department.
 In the fall of 2007, the Victim Advocacy Program became the Victim Advocacy Unit (VAU).
-The Unit now includes three full-time victim advocates and a cadre of volunteers.
+The Unit now includes a Victim Advocacy Coordinator, three full-time Victim Advocates and a cadre of volunteers.
 The Victim Advocacy Unit reaches out to all victims of reported Victim Rights Act (VRA) crimes within the city's jurisdiction.
 Telephone calls, correspondence, and personal contacts by our Victim Advocates ensure that crime victims understand their rights and have their needs met throughout the criminal justice process.
 We assist victims of eligible crimes to apply for Crime Victim Compensation .
 VAU also provides education, information, and outreach to citizens about our program.

 The Mission of the Victim Advocacy Unit is to minimize the impact of violent crimes to victims and to assist in restoring their quality of life.